books we recommend

 Contains interesting anecdotes about everything from the murder of the Japanese pearlers in Arnhem Land (1933) to Cyclone Tracey (1974) … an interesting book for an interesting place ($24)

-For those interested in learning about the more obvious plants found
+For those interested in learning about the more obvious plants found in the top end this is a great book.
+Used extensively by tour guides. ($45)

 ‘Camping Guide to the Northern Territory’, Lewis, C. & Savage, C. 2010,